danigalindo10/awesome-books-es6/README.md

 - Javasript arrays, objects and classes.

 ### Setup
--To clone the repository run `git@github.com:danigalindo10/awesome-books.git` in your terminal
+To clone the repository run `git@github.com:danigalindo10/awesome-books-es6.git` in your terminal

 ### Install
 -Set up Github Actions